-The UFS WM requires a number of libraries.
-The WM uses two categories of libraries, which are available as a bundle via spack-stack or HPC-Stack:
+The UFS Weather Model (WM) requires a number of libraries for it to compile.
+The WM uses two categories of libraries, which are available as a bundle via HPC-Stack:

-- 1. NCEP libraries (NCEPLIBS): These are libraries developed for use with NOAA weather models.
+- NCEP libraries (NCEPLIBS): These are libraries developed for use with NOAA weather models.
 Most have an NCEPLIBS prefix in the repository (e.g., NCEPLIBS-bacio).
-Select tools from the UFS Utilities repository (UFS_UTILS) are also included in this category. - 2.
-Third-party libraries (NCEPLIBS-external): These are libraries that were developed externally to the UFS Weather Model.
+Select tools from the UFS Utilities repository (UFS_UTILS) are also included in this category.
+A list of the bundled libraries tested with this WM release is available in the top-level README of the NCEPLIBS repository (be sure to look at the tag in that repository that matches the tag on the most recent WM release). - 2.
+Third-party libraries (NCEPLIBS-external): These are libraries that were developed external to the UFS Weather Model.
 They are general software packages that are also used by other community models.
 Building these libraries is optional if users can point to existing builds of these libraries on their system instead.
+A list of the external libraries tested with this WM release is in the top-level README of the NCEPLIBS-external repository.
+Again, be sure to look at the tag in that repository that matches the tag on this WM release.